-The only jails depicted here are those labelled as a calaboose or small one-story buildings regardless of how they are referred to on the map.
+The only structures depicted here are those labelled as a calaboose or small one-story buildings regardless of how they are referred to on the map.
 In addition, I am keeping a record of how these very small jails are referred to on the Sanborn maps.
 I have learned that the vast majority of small, one-story jails are referred to as a calaboose while some are called lockups or jails.
 In Carrizo Springs, there was a one-story rock structure that the mappers labelled as a county jail.
-Because of its apparent small size that is’/ consistent with those structures referred to as calabooses it is included.
+Because of its apparent small size it is included as a possible calaboose.
 In 1900, there was a two-story brick building in El Paso labelled as a calaboose.
 Normally, this type of structure would be referred to as a county jail but it needs to be remembered that the word calaboose can be applied to any building that was used for the detention of prisoners.

 Those calabooses that are discussed below are arranged alphabetically by town within the County.